 This peak is not in the book.
-This peak is part of a multi-peak ridge traverse known as the Monument Gulch Triple Play.
+Livingston Douglas climbed this peak as part of a multi-peak ridge traverse known as the Monument Gulch Triple Play.
 This traverse includes Peak 6188/Boyer Gulch Peak, Peak 6130/Middleman Peak, and Peak 6291/Monument Gulch Peak.
 His route, as described on the Monument Gulch Triple Play page, starts at the Monument Gulch Road.
 All three peaks can be climbed by much shorter routes if you approach them with a 4WD utilizing the two-track roads shown on the map.
 I added my GPS track which covers my shorter, 8.0 version on Livingston’s route and a photo.
 Updated September 2020

 Peak 6130 is a rather inconsequential hump that is positioned in between Peak 6188 to the southwest and Peak 6291 to the east.
 Consequently, I call it Middleman.
 It is, nevertheless, a ranked summit with 366 feet of prominence.
 USGS Dempsey Meadows

 Access—Monument Gulch/Bliss Road